Route on the most famous and panoramic via ferrata of Lake Garda

 Points of interest along the via ferrata

-The Via pretty much follows the crest of the mountain range and offers unique views of Lake Garda, the Monte Baldo range, the Sarca valley, into the Ledro valley, over the Adamello-Presanella range and the Brenta Dolomites in almost their entirety.
+The Via Ferrata pretty much follows the crest of the mountain range.
+It offers unique views of Lake Garda, the Monte Baldo range, the Sarca valley, the Ledro valley, over the Adamello-Presanella range, and the Brenta Dolomites in almost their entirety.

-The whole path is full of historical artifact, with trenches and reinforced concrete walkways.
+The whole path is full of historical artifacts, with trenches and reinforced concrete walkways.

 Cima Capi description

 From Biacesa go north east and you will get onto the first path no.470 (Sentiero del Bec) and then no.405 (Via Ferrata Susatti).
 From the car park to the start of the Via Ferrata is about an hour and a half.

 The Via Ferrata starts over easy rocks and crosses Austrian trenches left over from the first World War.
 The whole walk is rich in historical artefacts with trenches and walkways in reinforced concrete.
 In some parts steps have been built.
 The only part that is more technical is towards the end of the Via where you have to go round a very exposed massive boulder.

 The via has difference in level above sea level of 500m from start to finish.
 Arriving at the summit of Cima Capi (tricolour flag and summit book) keep on path 405 until it splits into two: turn left and take path 460 towards Via Ferrata Foletti which, in about 40 minutes, brings you to the Bivacco Arcioni, near the church of San Giovanni.
 The Ferrata Foletti is a little more difficult.

 From here there is a road that takes you back to Biacesa.